AlexandraPosta/sound-localization/README.md

 - seaborn

-## Usage
+### Usage
 There are two different ways in which the analysis may be performed: a web-interface and Jupyter notebooks.
+The web interface automates the process of generating a room and allows for a fast check of the analytic models.
+The Jupyter notebooks allow for an in-depth analysis of the data pipeline and model construction.

 In order to run the web interface:
 1. Run main.py
 2. Go on a browser and search for http://localhost:8000/
 3. Specify the
-    - room width, length;
+    - room width, length in meters
     - sound location
-    - microphones location
+    - microphone's location
 4. Press "Apply"
 ![Alt text](./images/web_1.png?raw=true "Apply")
 5. Select an analytical model and press "Run model"